Information for Lancaster University Distance Learners

 Lancaster University card

-If you need a Lancaster University card, eg as proof of your home institution if you are visiting another library, and cannot visit the library to get one, please email the Registry at email@example.com with your student ID number and a photo.
+If you are a Lancaster University student and need a Lancaster University card, eg as proof of your home institution if you are visiting another library, and cannot visit the library to get one, please email the Registry at firstname.lastname@example.org with your student ID number and a photo.
 Please also make sure the Registry has your current address for posting your card.